Recognition of Prior Learning

 Please note: RPL must be assessed on a case by case basis.
 RPL would not be recommended for those are unable to access and provide genuine and current evidence of their skills.
 RPL is awarded for a total unit of competency (no partial RPL of a unit will be awarded)

 This is an administrative process where people who have previously successfully completed the matching or equivalent unit of competency at another Registered Training Organisation (RTO), can apply for a credit transfer towards the BTA course.

 Applying for a Credit Transfer:

-Step 1) Use your Statement of attainment to check if you have earnt any of the below unit codes:
+Step 1) Use your Statement of Attainment to check if you have earned any of the below unit codes: